Browser helps bring the UniWrk jobs platform to market

 As a privately funded startup, Tom was keen to keep the initial build of UniWrk lean, so that he could get it to market rapidly and start to generate interest, income and data.
 This is something the Browser team has helped numerous new companies do, so we leapt into action, working quickly to gather research and user stories, before developing a tight MVP brief through the MoSCoW prioritisation process.

 The most involved part of the build was a complex payment integration which needed to mediate payments between the two types of platform users – workers and organizations.
 On top of this, the platform needed to satisfy various regulatory standards around worker identification to guard against fraud.

 After assessing the payment platforms on the market, we settled on partnering with Stripe for these elements, as it struck the right balance between security and UX design.

 The result?
-We helped successfully take UniWrk from idea to fully functioning digital product in a little under six months.
+We helped successfully take UniWrk from an idea to a fully functioning digital product in a little under six months.
 The platform is now live and matching workers with organizations in the Clapham area of London, with plans to roll out citywide soon.

 Says Tom of the process:

 “Browser’s help defining the scope, strategic direction and technical structure of UniWrk was invaluable.
-As a one-man startup, I had a lot on my plate, so being able to draw on the Browser team’s digital expertise allowed me to focus on other important parts of the business”.
+As a one-man startup, I had a lot on my plate, so being able to draw on the Browser team’s digital expertise allowed me to focus on other important parts of the business.”

 We look forward to watching how the platform evolves and helping Tom continue his mission to make life better for part-time workers in London and beyond.